 “The ocean is a great disperser,” he said.
 “If you put three objects in the ocean of different sizes and shapes, and let them go at the same time from the same place, over time the ocean will separate them, depending on whether they’re being pushed by the winds or the currents or a combination of both.”

-Is it more likely the main section will be found?
+If it’s part of the plane, is it more likely the main section will be found?